-By Stephen Kane.
-Last Updated 25th May 2022.
+By Danielle Nicholson.
+Last Updated 18th October 2023.
 If you’ve suffered a knee injury of any type, then you’ll no doubt understand how painful they can be.
 Whether it be a fractured, chipped or broken knee cap, an injury to the knee can lead to months and sometimes years of pain and suffering.

 If the accident was caused by somebody else, then it may be possible for you to seek compensation against them if it was down to their negligence, a mistake or a deliberate act against you.

 Advice.co.uk can help with knee injury compensation claims and work with a panel of No Win No Fee solicitors who are specialists in dealing with personal injury claims.
 If you’d like to begin a claim today, then please call our team on 0161 696 9685.
 If you prefer, you can also contact us to learn more about knee injury claims through our website or by using the Live Chat window.

 If you’d like to know more then please continue reading and we’ll provide all the information you’ll need to decide if you want to make a claim.

 Select A Section